 According to the 2020 U.S. Census, 3.7 million American identify as only American Indian or Alaska Native, the category terms listed on Census forms.
 The Census Bureau projects that the American Indian and Alaska Native population (alone or combined with other racial groups) will top 10.1 million by 2060.

-According to the United States Census Bureau, there are approximately 324 American Indian reservations and 574 recognized tribes in the United States, who have survived centuries of genocide and displacement to form the vibrant communities they are today.
-Here are a few facts about Native American Heritage Month, which is celebrated throughout November.
+As of 2022, there are 324 American Indian reservations and 574 federally recognized tribes in the United States that have survived centuries of genocide and displacement to form the vibrant communities they are today.
+States with the highest proportions of Native residents include Alaska, Oklahoma, Arizona, New Mexico, and South Dakota.

 Building on this progress, Red Fox Skiukusha (also known as Red Fox James), a Blackfeet Nation member, rode 4000 miles from Montana to Washington, D.C., to petition for an “Indian Day” in 1914.
 He spent the next year traveling to gather governors’ signatures in support of citizenship for Native Americans and a national day of acknowledgement.
 U.S.-born Native Americans were granted citizenship in 1924.

 3. Individual states enacted their own Native American heritage celebrations.

 From the early 1900s to the 1990s, official celebrations of Native American heritage went from being one day, to one week, to one-month affairs.
 Several states enacted individual celebrations in September to commemorate Native American history until the movement gained national prominence in the 1970s.